2017 Maccabiah Games: Notable competitors

 In track, Canadian Pan American Games medalist Sasha Gollish won gold medals in the 800m, 1,500m, and 5,000m events, and was named Female Athlete of the Games.
 Diana Vaisman of Israel set the Games record in the 100 m dash with a time of 11.71, winning a gold medal.
 Israeli javelin thrower Marharyta Dorozhon won the women's competition with a throw of 63.07m, qualifying her for the 2017 World Championships in Athletics.
+Israeli future Olympic marathon runner Gashau Ayale won a silver medal in the 5,000 metre race.

 Israeli Olympic judoka Gili Cohen won the gold medal in the under-57 kg judo event.
 Israeli Olympian Misha Zilberman won a gold medal in badminton mixed doubles, and Israeli Ksenia Polikarpova won a gold medal in badminton.